 Both our therapists and our Personal Training team have sports and training backgrounds, and we understand the demands of everyday life.
 We bring all facets of fitness together into a complete package; sports therapy, injury rehabilitation, yoga classes, Personal Training and Group Training.

 My main goal is to ensure every woman feels confident enough to walk into a strength training facility with the ability to execute a session and walk out feeling amazing.

 Giving women the confidence and competence to own their space in the gym is something I feel extremely passionate about.
-Our Resistance Training 101 Workshop will aim to give you that.
+Our Strength Training classes will aim to give you that.